astrcrai/prospero-docs/docs/source/specifications.rst

 * HDR100 Infiniband network interface

- Whole cluster performance of 52 nodes was 84.7 Tflops.
+ Combined performance of all 52 Prospero-I nodes is 84.7 Tflops.

   * Single node performance of 1.9 Tflops for the EPYC2 nodes.
   * Single node performance of 1.75 Tflops for the EPYC3 nodes.

 **Memory-rich compute nodes specification:**